CIJE-STEM/cije-weather-station/README.md

 [Weather Station with BME280 Build](https://github.com/CIJE-STEM/cije-weather-station/blob/main/docs/Weather%20Station%20Build%20BME280%20Basic.pdf)
 OR the local nRF24 weather station

+## Register Station
+Register station at [CIJE Weather Station Hub](https://thecije.org/weather-hub/)  to obtain a passkey and station ID required for uploading data from your weather station.

 ## Software Usage
-There is both library code and non-library code designated by the filename.
+There is both library code and non-library (designated as "Basic") code designated by the filename.
 Build the weather station by adding components and testing with code one by one using example code designated as "test"

-In addition to the test code for each component, there is a main code for your specific build that contains all the hardware elements.
-Choose the program based on your hardware configuration:
+In addition to the test code for each component, there is main (no "test" suffix) code for your specific build that contains all the hardware elements.
+Choose the program based on your hardware configuration and preference (library vs. non-library):

 ## Examples

-### Non-Library code
+### Non-Library "Basic" code
 #### Tests
-weather_station_esp32_library_dht22_test
-weather_station_esp32_basic_bme280_test
+- weather_station_esp32_basic_dht22_test  // Tests the DHT22
+- weather_station_esp32_basic_bme280_test // Tests the BME280
+- weather_station_esp32_basic_anemometer_test // Tests the anemometer setup
+- weather_station_library_esp32_basicdata_test  // Tests the connection to the cloud weather database

 #### Main

-weather_station_esp32_basic_bme280.ino

-weather_station_esp32_basic_dht22.ino
+- weather_station_esp32_basic_bme280.ino  // Full weather station using the BME280 and anemometer to upload wind speed, temperature, humidity and pressure
+- weather_station_esp32_basic_dht22.ino  // Full weather station using the DHT22 and anemometer to upload wind speed, temperature and humidity

 ### Library code

-weather_station_library_esp32_connection_test
+- weather_station_library_esp32_connection_test  //Library code to test the connection to the weather hub database

 ### nRF24 Local Weather Station
 weather_station_uno_nrf24_receive_lcd_datalogging
 weather_station_uno_nrf24_transmit_dht22_voltage

+## Library Features

+- **Easy Configuration**: Simple API for setting up WiFi, sensors, and station credentials
+- **Multiple Sensors**: Support for DHT22 (temperature/humidity) and analog wind sensors
+- **Automatic Submission**: Configurable intervals for data collection and API submission
+- **Status Monitoring**: LED status indicators and comprehensive system information
+- **Error Handling**: Automatic retry logic and failure recovery
+- **Serial Commands**: Interactive debugging and testing commands

 ## Library Configuration Methods